-1,000 when we do not account for the opportunity costs of family labour, while the median loss from cotton farming is Rs.
+Nonetheless, 38 percent of the non-exclusive organic cotton farmers makes a positive profit when we do not account for the opportunity costs of family labour.
+The median loss from cotton farming is Rs.
+1,206 for non-exclusive organic cotton farmers and Rs.
 32 for conventional cotton farmers when we do not account for the opportunity costs of family labour.
 This difference is not statistically significant, however.